School Re-Entry Plan 2021-22

 Before leaving home, staff (including substitute teachers), students (or their caregivers) and visitors, should assess whether they feel well enough to attend school for any reason.

-PWPSD promotes and facilitates frequent and proper hand hygiene for all students, staff and visitors, such as:
+PWPSD promotes and facilitates frequent and proper hand hygiene for all students, staff, parents/guardians and visitors, such as:

 ● Placing hand sanitizer in convenient locations throughout the school where soap and water may not be available or nearby, such as in entrances, exits and near high touch surfaces.